smartherd/JavaTutorial/README.md

 # Java Programming Tutorial for Beginners
-Learn Dart Programming, its basics and Fundamentals from scratch.
+Learn Java Programming, its basics and Fundamentals from scratch.

 ## Topics to be covered
 0. Overview